PizzaSpark/yt-dlp-auto-downloader/README.md

-## Now just [download](https://github.com/PizzaSpark/yt-dlp-auto-downloader/releases/download/1/clone.bat) the repo, run the `clone.bat` to clone the repository and ENJOY!
+## Now just clone the repository or [download](https://github.com/PizzaSpark/yt-dlp-auto-downloader/releases/download/1/clone.bat) the file to clone the repo, run the `clone.bat` to clone the repository and ENJOY!